Rhombitrihexagonal tiling: Related tilings

-There is one related 2-uniform tiling, having hexagons dissected into 6 triangles.
+There is one related 2-uniform tiling, having hexagons dissected into six triangles.
 The rhombitrihexagonal tiling is also related to the truncated trihexagonal tiling by replacing some of the hexagons and surrounding squares and triangles with dodecagons:

 Circle packing

 The rhombitrihexagonal tiling can be used as a circle packing, placing equal diameter circles at the center of every point.
-Every circle is in contact with 4 other circles in the packing (kissing number).
-The translational lattice domain (red rhombus) contains 6 distinct circles.
+Every circle is in contact with four other circles in the packing (kissing number).
+The translational lattice domain (red rhombus) contains six distinct circles.

 Wythoff construction

 There are eight uniform tilings that can be based from the regular hexagonal tiling (or the dual triangular tiling).

-Drawing the tiles colored as red on the original faces, yellow at the original vertices, and blue along the original edges, there are 8 forms, 7 which are topologically distinct.
+Drawing the tiles colored as red on the original faces, yellow at the original vertices, and blue along the original edges, there are eight forms, seven topologically distinct.
 (The truncated triangular tiling is topologically identical to the hexagonal tiling.)

 Symmetry mutations

 This tiling is topologically related as a part of sequence of cantellated polyhedra with vertex figure (3.4.n.4), and continues as tilings of the hyperbolic plane.
 These vertex-transitive figures have (*n32) reflectional symmetry.